Inflationary magnetogenesis of primordial magnetic fields with multiple vector fields: Double-field model

 where $g_+(\eta),g_-(\eta)$ can be decided by \eqref{e41} and this lead $g_{\pm}=f_{\pm}^{-1}$, which means $\mathbf{\Omega}=diag\{-f_+''/f_+,-f_-''/f_-\}$.
 Now the evolution equations of mode function \eqref{e43} can be written as

-At the beginning of inflation, all the scale of interest are all well sub-horizon, which means that $k\rightarrow\infty$.
+At the beginning of inflation, all the scales of interest are all well sub-horizon, which means that $k\rightarrow\infty$.
 Therefore the initial conditions can be chosen as B-D vacuum

-It can be verified that this initial conditions is satisfy \eqref{e35},\eqref{e36}.
+It can be verified that these initial conditions satisfy \eqref{e35},\eqref{e36}.
 In this subsection, we consider the power law form of $f_{\pm}\propto\eta^{\gamma_{\pm}}$.

-The evolution equations of $\mathcal{A}^{\pm}$ are the same as in single vector field model, i.g. \cite{subramanian2016origin,PhysRevD.96.083511}.
-However, in double-field model, \eqref{e49} shows that the evolution of $\mathcal{A}^+$ will different with $\mathcal{A}^-$ because of difference between $f_+$ and $f_-$.
-This is the main difference bewteen this case and the single vector field model.
+The evolution equations of $\mathcal{A}^{\pm}$ are the same as in the single vector field model, i.g. \cite{subramanian2016origin,PhysRevD.96.083511}.
+However, in the double-field model, \eqref{e49} shows that the evolution of $\mathcal{A}^+$ will be different with $\mathcal{A}^-$ because of the difference between $f_+$ and $f_-$.
+This is the main difference between this case and the single vector field model.